Be part of this journey!

 Dr. Jean-François Therrien

 Jean-François (J.F.)
-Therrien was born and raised in Quebec (Canada), completing his Ph.D. at Laval University in 2011 studying the movements and predation pressure of snowy owls in the Arctic ecosystem.
-Eight years ago, J.F. was hired as senior research scientist at Hawk Mountain Sanctuary in Pennsylvania, where he now oversees research projects on a variety of species and ecosystems. ...
+Therrien was born and raised in Quebec, Canada, completing his Ph.D. at Laval University in 2011 studying the movements and predation pressure of snowy owls in the Arctic ecosystem.
+J.F. is senior scientist and graduate studies director at Hawk Mountain Sanctuary in Pennsylvania, where he oversees research projects on a variety of species and ecosystems.
+When he’s not monitoring ...
 Read More

 Andrew McGann’s “bird jobs” started early, conducting point counts and banding saw-whet owls during high school.
 He went on to work with chickadees and Cozumel thrashers during his B.S. in biology at Villanova University, and with rusty blackbird winter ecology for his M.S. in biology at the College of William and Mary.
 He also worked in ecotoxicology, tracking mercury pollution ...
 Read More